tu-studio/lac26_presentation/slides/00-all.md

 <div style="font-size: 0.85em; margin-top: 20px;">

-- Now that we have the basics covered, let's move on to fun stuff - the deep learning era
+- Well for neural audio synthesis we need the inventions of the deep learning era - first an overview of key milestones in deep learning in general
 - In 2013, Variational Autoencoders were introduced - ability to generate new data points by sampling from a learned distribution - the latent distribution
 - Learn in an unsupervised manner to encode input data into a compressed representation and then decode it back to the original input
 - Generation of new data points by sampling from the latent distribution